-Quiet Taliban deal maker holds key role to Afghanistan’s future
+Quiet Taliban deal-maker holds key role to Afghanistan’s future

 To get access to international aid and billions in central bank assets, Baradar will have to convince world leaders that this is a different Taliban, a more moderate version of a group infamous for banning girls from school and stoning women to death during its rule in the 1990s.

-All the while, Baradar will "be in the crosshairs of Taliban hard-liners who do not see any reason to change their movement’s core beliefs to please the unbelievers,” said Husain Haqqani, Pakistan’s former ambassador in Washington.
+All the while, Baradar will "be in the crosshairs of Taliban hard-liners who do not see any reason to change their movement’s core beliefs to please the unbelievers,” said Husain Haqqani, Pakistan’s former ambassador to Washington.

-A soft-spoken figure in his 50s with a gray beard, Baradar has proven to be an adept diplomat, helping lead negotiations with the U.S. during the Trump administration that culminated in him meeting Secretary of State Michael Pompeo to formalize the American withdrawal.
+A soft-spoken figure in his 50s with a gray beard, Baradar has proven to be an adept diplomat, helping lead negotiations with the U.S. during the Trump administration that culminated in him meeting Secretary of State Mike Pompeo to formalize the American withdrawal.

 In fact, his role as a potential mediator was seen as so crucial that the Trump administration pressed Pakistan to free him in 2018 after almost a decade in jail.